HolmesBryant/wijit-code/README.md

 If "highlight" has a value of "html", the component looks for a file named "syntax.html.js" in the same directory as the component script.

 You may use your own syntax definitions by creating a syntax definition file.
 The default naming scheme for this file is "syntax.[language_name].js", so if you want to create a syntax file for Python, the file name would be "syntax.python.js".
-The default location for this type of file is the same directory as the wijit-code.js file.
-Though it is not mandatory to place your file there, you will have to give the "highlight" attribute a path or url instead of a simple key word if you place your syntax file somewhere else.
+Even though the default location for this type of file is in the same directory as the wijit-code.js file, it is not mandatory to place your file there.
+You may place a definition file anywhere that can be imported by javascript, but if you do this, you must give the "highlight" attribute a path or url instead of a simple key word.

 A syntax definition file consists of a single exported object containing several properties.
+You must define this object as the default export.

 	// syntax.example.js
 	export default {